tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 Thus user only upload the number of bytes in the ciphertext, rather than the multiple shares.

 This is out of scope for now, just needs to not break.

+# Implementation plan

+## Chunks of work

+Here's a starting point of chunks of work; probably these will be broken up into sub-chunks, e.g. mutable vs. immutable on server and client.

+* `SERVER`: HTTP server implementation.
+* `MINIMAL-CLIENT`: Minimal HTTP client, sufficient for testing `SERVER` but also as building block for `CLIENT-PROTOCOL-INTEGRATION`.
+* `CLIENT-PROTOCOL-INTEGRATION`: Ability to talk to `SERVER` using `MINIMAL-CLIENT` from within the client business logic.
+* `SERVER-ANNOUNCEMENTS`: Ability for server to announce presence of HTTP protocol.
+* `CLIENT-ANNOUNCEMENTS`: Ability for client to choose HTTP protocol when available.
+* `CONFIGURATION`: Ability to configure the HTTP protocol.
+* `DOCUMENTATION`: Explanation for users.